whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 session, but you are encouraged to work at your own pace and read ahead if you feel comfortable doing so.

+The course is intended to start at the very beginning, for people with no previous programming experience, using R or otherwise.
+If you're finding it at too basic a level, feel free to skip ahead or use this time for something more useful to you!
+Some suggestions for more R material are at the end of this document.

 ## Installing R and RStudio

 R and RStudio are available for a variety of platforms, including